jokergoo/circlize_book/book/03-graphics.md

 ## Setting colors

 Color is a major aesthetic element to map to the data points.
-In **circliez** there are two functions that provides customization of colors.
+In **circlize** there are two functions that provides customization of colors.

 `colorRamp2()` provides an exact way for mapping continuous values. users specify a vector